 Activity is Up, Impact is Stalled.
 Here’s How to Beat the AI Illusion

-B2B revenue teams aren’t struggling because of a lack of tools or automation.
-They’re struggling because they’ve built systems that are too rigid to respond to how buyers actually behave.
+B2B revenue teams aren't struggling because of a lack of tools or automation.
+They're struggling because they've built systems that are too rigid to respond to how buyers actually behave.
+If you own the GTM infrastructure, you know the specific failure modes: enrichment pipelines that silently drop records, siloed data that makes lead routing a guessing game, and territory models that go stale the moment you publish them.

-GTM is at the Breaking Point
+GTM is at the breaking point

 • Pipeline stalls and productivity crashes as teams chase volume instead of value.

-AI is Accelerating the Wrong Things
+AI is accelerating the wrong things

-• Only 19% of companies believe their data is AI-ready
+• Only 19% of companies believe their data is AI-ready (ZoomInfo 2025 Go-to-Market Intelligence Report).

-• Companies report under 5% revenue lift from an average $20M annual AI investment
+• Companies report under 5% revenue lift from an average $20M annual AI investment (ZoomInfo 2025 Go-to-Market Intelligence Report).

-AI technologies have enormous potential for GTM teams, but they’re not the silver bullet many executives believe them to be.
+AI technologies have enormous potential for GTM teams, but they're not the silver bullet many executives believe them to be.
 Without a strong, reliable foundation of GTM Intelligence, AI will widen and expose the gaps in current GTM strategies.
+The GTM intelligence report finding here is consistent: the bottleneck isn't the AI model, it's the data layer underneath it.

 High-performing sales teams aren't running better cadences.
 They're throwing out the old playbook entirely.

-While the approaches of the best GTM teams can be instructive, it’s simply no longer enough for companies to imitate the best sellers in their industries.
-The “playbook” era is over.
-Today’s buyers demand more.
+While the approaches of the best GTM teams can be instructive, it's no longer enough for companies to imitate the best sellers in their industries.
+The "playbook" era is over.
+Today's buyers demand more.

 The best GTM teams are taking a radically different approach: